 About Us

-The Hartland Fire Department has 56 members, both firefighters and Emergency Medical Technicians (EMT).
-The Department is an Advanced Life Support (ALS) ambulance service licensed by the State of Wisconsin as a Paramedic Service.
+The Hartland Fire Department is an Advanced Life Support (ALS) ambulance service licensed by the State of Wisconsin as a Paramedic Service.
 This goal was reached in March of 2018.
-The Fire Department has four full-time employees and a part time administrative assistant.
+We are a combination fire department with eight full-time fire & EMS personnel along with part-time and paid on call staffing.
+We have a full-time Chief, Assistant Chief and Administrative Assistant.
 All operations are operated out of one station located at 150 Lawn Street.
 The station is staffed 24 hours a day, 365 days a year by dedicated professionals.
-The station staffing is subsidized by paid on-call members who respond to the station during an emergency.

 Department History